Topics The APEC Regulatory Harmonization Steering Committee (APEC RHSC) of the 2024 Asia-Pacific Economic Cooperation Conference was held

 The RHSC's vision for 2030 (RHSC 2030 Vision) is to promote regulatory convergence within APEC.
 Medical products can be delivered to patients only after they have been reviewed and approved by health authorities, and it is hoped that through the activities of the RHSC, the operation of pharmaceutical regulations among health authorities and the criteria for review based on these regulations will be standardized, so that new drugs and other products can be provided to the APEC region with little difference from year to year.

 The RHSC has established several Priority Working Areas (PWAs), which are considered important for the development and review of medical products, and one of the APEC health authorities leads each PWA.
 In recent years, the focus has shifted to activities aimed at improving and standardizing the level of review by health authorities in APEC by holding workshops to disseminate the content of PWAs.
 At this meeting, the health authorities leading the PWAs reported on their updated activity roadmap proposals and active plans and achievements in holding workshops.
-The Pharmaceutical Manufacturers Association of Japan (PMAJ) has been involved in the Good Registration Management (GRM), a PWA jointly organized by the Taiwanese FDA and PMDA, since its inception by formulating guidelines and training programs and dispatching lecturers to workshops.
-Therefore, in the report on GRM activities from the Taiwan FDA, the RHSC reiterated the contribution of the Pharmaceutical Manufacturers Association of Japan (PMAJ).
-In response to requests from health authorities, the RHSC has dispatched lecturers not only to GRM but also to several PWA workshops.
+JPMA has been involved in the Good Registration Management (GRM), a PWA jointly organized by the Taiwanese FDA and the PMDA, since its inception by formulating guidelines and training programs and dispatching lecturers to workshops.
+The JPMA's contribution to GRM was reiterated within the RHSC in the report on GRM activities from the Taiwan FDA.
+JPMA has dispatched lecturers not only to GRM but also to several PWA workshops at the request of the health authorities.

-Through its participation in this meeting, the RHSC was able to confirm that its activities toward the RHSC 2030 vision are steadily advancing through multiple PWA workshops.
+Through its participation in this meeting, JPMA was able to confirm that its activities toward the RHSC 2030 vision are steadily advancing through multiple PWA workshops.
 New PWAs were also proposed, and it was expected that the scope of the RHSC's activities will continue to expand.

 Concluding Remarks

 The RHSC will continue its activities under the APEC Sub-Committee on Standards and Conformance (SCSC) from 2024, and this was the first meeting under the new framework.
 Korea will host and host APEC in 2025.
-The Pharmaceutical Manufacturers Association of Japan (PMAJ) will continue to cooperate in the promotion of regulatory harmonization activities in the APEC region through participation in the RHSC and dispatch of lecturers to PWA activities.
+JPMA will continue to cooperate in the promotion of regulatory harmonization activities in the APEC region through participation in the RHSC and dispatching lecturers to PWA activities.

-APAC RA-EWG leader Shinji Hatakeyama (left) participated from the Pharmaceutical Manufacturers Association of Japan.
-APAC RA-EWG leader Shinji Hatakeyama (left) participated from the Pharmaceutical Manufacturers Association of Japan.
+APAC RA-EWG leader Shinji Hatakeyama (left) participated from JPMA.
+APAC RA-EWG leader Shinji Hatakeyama (left) participated from JPMA.

-Sachiko Nakagawa, Executive Director of the Pharmaceutical Manufacturers Association of Japan (center) and Mariko Kato, Director of the International Regulatory Coordination Department (back right) Sachiko Nakagawa, Executive Director of the Pharmaceutical Manufacturers Association of Japan (center) and Mariko Kato, Director of the International Regulatory Coordination Department (back right)
+JPMA Executive Director Sachiko Nakagawa (center) and Mariko Kato, Director of the International Regulatory Coordination Department (back right) JPMA Executive Director Sachiko Nakagawa (center) and Mariko Kato, Director of the International Regulatory Coordination Department (back right)

 (APAC RA-EWG Leader: Shinji Hatakeyama, International Regulatory Coordination Division Director: Mariko Kato )